 - This lecture will finish what we need to cover on strings:

 - Functions that have strings as parameters.

 - We will also talk more about arrays:

 - Functions that take arrays as parameters

-- Two-dimenstional arrays
+- Two-dimensional arrays

 - Arrays of strings

 - Finally we will talk about input and output of characters.

+- Most of the code used in this lecture appears in the file strings-and-arrays.cpp which you can download from the class website.